Frequently Asked Questions

 What is the purpose of the study?

-Within the United Kingdom head and neck cancer services are being centralised to a smaller number of larger centres.
+Within the United Kingdom head and neck cancer services have been centralised to a smaller number of larger centres.
 This has implications for both users and service providers.
 It is therefore crucial that practice within these cost-intensive services is both clinically effective and cost effective in order to ensure that people are receiving the best quality care and that NHS resources are being used efficiently.
-Therefore, the aim of the Head and Neck 5000 study is to evaluate the effectiveness of centralisation in head and neck cancer.
+The primary aim of the Head and Neck 5000 study was to evaluate the effectiveness of centralisation in head and neck cancer.
 Between 2011 and 2014 we recruited 5,511 people across the UK with head and neck cancer.
 We are comparing morbidity, mortality and quality of life outcomes across different centres and describing the individual economic cost of head and neck cancer care.
 The study also aims to identify prognostic indicators for head and neck cancer.

 Who is conducting the study?